 The 100m walkway reaches up to 15m high and is covered with 1750m2 of high-translucency THV coated PTFE fabric.
-Chosen for it high-strength and pliable ePTFE fibres to optimise light transmission and diffusion, the tensile fabric membrane protects customers, guests and visitors from the weather, while still connecting them to the environment.
+Chosen for its high-strength and pliable ePTFE fibres to optimise light transmission and diffusion, the tensile fabric membrane protects customers, guests and visitors from the weather, while still connecting them to the environment.

 The breathtaking visual effect that results from the high-translucency fabric and light finish of the glulam timber, provides an incredible sense of openness, while maintaining architectural continuity between the hotel and the mall.
 The high transverse arches create an almost cathedral-like nave that draws pedestrians along and upwards via a series of escalators into the alter of Melbourne’s Fashion Capital, Chadstone.